Ctross/Ctross.github.io/pages/pages-root-folder/index.md

   title: "Publications"
   url: 'http://codytross.com/publications/'
   image: pubcover.jpg
-  text: 'I maintain a database of pre-prints (to download the PDFs, just click "Raw", after opening the preprint in the GitHub browser), BibTeX citations, abstracts, erratum, and data/code repositiorys for all of my publications.
+  text: 'I maintain a database of pre-prints (to download the PDFs, just click "Raw", after opening the preprint in the GitHub browser), BibTeX citations, abstracts, erratum, and data/code repositiorys for all of my publications.'
 permalink: index.html
 ---